bkelemen-pitech/my-potential-palm-tree/Docs/decisions/0000-define-monolith-internalAPI-endpoints-responsibilities.md

 ### Each endpoint can handle one or more related entities

 * Good, because one endpoint for related entities
-* Bad, because it will serve a single purpose
+* Bad, because it can't serve multiple purposes
 * Bad, because it's hard to reuse